> Additional Care for People with Metastatic Breast Cancer

 Learn more about managing pain related to metastatic breast cancer.

-Although metastatic cancer cannot be cured, treatment can extend life.
+Although metastatic cancer cannot be cured, treatment may extend life.
 The side effects of some therapies, however, can affect quality of life.
 At some point during the process, treatment to control the cancer may be stopped.
 This can happen when treatment stops showing any benefit or when it greatly affects quality of life.
 Once treatment is stopped, reducing any cancer-related symptoms (called palliative care) becomes the main focus, rather than just a part of treatment.

 This can be a very difficult time.
 Your health care provider or hospital can arrange for counseling or a support group to help you address and manage your feelings and emotions at this stage of cancer care.